kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# The Strongest Example: Kora Documents Reflection Metadata Itself
+## The Strongest Example: Kora Documents Reflection Metadata Itself { #kora-documents-reflection }

 Perhaps the clearest evidence is that Kora's own Native Image documentation explicitly explains how third-party reflection metadata is handled.